DragencryptedSE/JozeniDS-Legacy/README.md

 # JozeniDS Legacy
-Data serializer created using Roblox Studio.
-The goal is to save everything under a single folder.
-Legacy version is aimed for general use and reliability.
+A folder based Data Store script that is aimed for general use, reliability and convenience.

+## Description
+It scans objects stored under a folder, then serializes it to be stored into a Data Store.

 # Saving Features
 - Object attributes.
-- All insertable objects from Roblox Studio's Insert Object widget.
-Everything, including scripts and meshparts, not kidding.
+- Capable of saving any Instance from Roblox Studio's Insert Object widget.
+Everything, including scripts and meshparts.
 - Ability to manipulate data with ease, especially if using a DataStore editor plugin.
 - Auto saving support, but is not recommended because DataStore throttling.
 - Offline data testing supported.